chompasina/metz-miller/content/blogs/blog8.md

 date: 2017-10-31T22:42:51-05:00
 draft: false
 ---

-we love our people! check back later for really cute pictures of them...

 ![amandaimage](amandaH-coffee.jpg#honor-image)<p class="honor-text">Amanda Hymansmith: Matron of Honor.
 'AmandaH' has been my bosom friend since college.
 (If that sounds unfamiliar to you, just pause here and re-read Anne of Green Gables.)
 She's inspired so much about the way I try to live by my values, and she's been there for me through most of the formative experiences of my adulthood.
 In fact, just two months after Casey and I started dating, I arranged for us to visit her and her wonderful partner, Matt, in Portland to get her opinion.
 Obviously, she approved! ;)</p>